 You have a number of choices today to explore the incredible beauty of Lake Louise.
 Step out of your lodge and begin with a hike to the highest teahouse in Canada, hidden in a picturesque alpine valley.
 Take in the Plain of Six Glaciers and the Beehive formations.
 You could also take a canoe onto the lake to enjoy a leisurely paddle on the crystalline Lake Louise.
 Perhaps choose to transfer to the quieter Moraine Lake in the Valley of the Ten Peaks for its magnificent views.

 Experience the thrill of whitewater paddling as you are picked up from your accommodation for a day of instruction and excitement on one of Canada's premier whitewater rivers.
 Feel yourself whisked downstream by the power of the Kicking Horse River as it carves a path through the rugged wilderness.
-After the day's adventure, you will be transferred to Cathedral Mountain Lodge in Field.
+After the day's adventure, you will be transferred to Cathedral Mountain Lodge or Truffle Pig in Field.